zademn/EverythingCrypto/README.md

 - Security theory
     - Basic definitions and what to expect (Start with this)
 - PRNG's
-    - Pseudorandom generators, pseudorandom functions, a chacha20 implementation, LFSRs (+Geffe)
+    - Pseudorandom generators, pseudorandom functions,
+    - Implementations: chacha20, LFSRs, Geffe (Correlation attack)

 - Mathematics = Here you will find the basic structures(groups, curves, etc) and algorithms that I studied
     - Number theory - Start with this
     - Elliptic Curves - Theory
     - Discrete Logarithm Problem
-    - Elliptic curve Discrete Logarithm Problem
+    - Elliptic Curve Discrete Logarithm Problem
     - Factorizations
     - Lattices
-    - Primality and primality tests
+    - Primes and primality tests
 - Public Key = Each cryptosystem will have an introduction and a folder with vulnerabilities (NOTE: mathematical vulnerabilities (Ex: factorizations, dlp) will not be covered to avoid monotony.
-I assume you can connect the points)
+I assume you can connect the dots)
     - RSA + vulnerabilities
     - Diffie Hellman + vulnerabilities
     - Elgamal